popeen/Classic-Volume-Mixer/README.md

 I really don't like this due to it's HUGE size in comparison.
 Luckily the old exe is still available in system32, so we just need a convenient way to open it.

-Thats pretty much what this is, this repo contains an application that add a new icon in the system tray that can be used to launch the old mixer.
+That's pretty much what this is, this repo contains an application that add a new icon in the system tray that can be used to launch the old mixer.
-It also comes with a few optional quality of life improvements, you can turn them on and off if you right click on the icon
+It also comes with a few optional quality-of-life improvements, you can turn them on and off if you right-click on the icon

 # Installation
 To install it open a powershell window and type the command